Nature Stuff www.mdavid.com.au

 Anhinga melanogaster

-These birds don't have water-repellant feathers.
-This means that after being in the water they have to stand with their wings out to dry, like in the photo at left.
-But it also means they swim underwater really well.
+These birds don’t have water-repellant feathers.
+This means that after being in the water they have to stand with their wings out to dry, like what’s happening in a couple of these photos.
+But having feathers that aren’t water-repellant also means they swim underwater really well.
 This is a fairly big bird that often just pokes its head out of the water — the rest being submerged.
 It gives them the appearance of a snake, which is why some people call them snake birds.
 They eat fish.
-More info here
+That’s a male marked with the m and probably a female marked with the f.
+I say probably because both sexes in the younger darters have those colours.
+More about darters here.

 Chenonetta jubata

-That's the female on the left, and the male on the right.
-The male has a cute brown mane on the back of its head.
-This bird is just as comfortable on land and among trees, as long as there's water somewhere nearby.
+That’s the female marked f and the males marked m.
+The male has a cute brown mane on the back of its head as you can see in one of the smaller pics.
+Cruel people might call it a mullet haircut.
+These birds are comfortable on land and among trees, as long as there’s water somewhere nearby.
 They feed on some types of grass and seeds, with a real taste for rice.

 Eurasian Coot

 A few of these guys swimming around makes a pleasant, calming scene.
-But watch a whole lot of them and you're likely to end up with a facial tic.
-These black and white birds create large floating flocks in a manner which looks confusing to me, but which obviously makes a lot of sense to the coots.
-Almost exclusively vegetarian, when it comes to breeding time these birds sometimes forget to play nice with other species.
-They've even been known to kill the occasional duckling.
+But watch a whole lot of them when they get together and you’re likely to end up with a facial tic.
+That’s because they create large, crazy floating flocks in a manner which looks chaotic to me, but which obviously makes sense to the coots.
+Almost exclusively vegetarian, when it comes to breeding time they sometimes forget to play nice with other species.
+They’ve even been known to kill the occasional duckling.

 People need nature more than nature needs people